npetridis/blockchain-developer-bootcamp-final-project/README.md

 * get all the balances of the deposited ERC20 tokens
 * withdraw ERC20 tokens
 * supply compatible ERC20 tokens to Compound.finance in order to acquire interest
-* redeem ERC20 tokens supplied to Compound.finance along with interest (for short term we could notice that we redeemed less than we supplied due to the fees)
+* redeem ERC20 tokens supplied to Compound.finance along with interest (for short term supply period we could notice that we redeemed less than we supplied due to the fees)

 ### UI client
-A Next.js app that uses ethers.js wrapped in custom hooks to interact with the blockchain The app has three basic sections (tabs)
+A Next.js app that uses ethers.js wrapped in custom hooks to interact with the blockchain
+The app integrates with all the smart contract functionalities through the three following sections that correspond to the UI tabs:
 * Ether: exposes functionality to interact with ether (deposit, withdraw)
 * ERC20: exposes functionality to interact with ERC20 tokens (deposit,  withdraw, supply to Compound, redeem from compound)
-* PTRD: this is a control panel for a custom deployed ERC20 token that can do all the basic ERC20 token interactions and most importantly transfer tokens to any user and approve tokens towards the DefiVault contract so that we can use its deposit tokens functionality
+* PTRD: this is a control panel for a custom deployed ERC20 token that can do all the basic ERC20 token interactions and most importantly transfer tokens to any user and approve tokens towards the DefiVault contract so that we can use its <i>deposit tokens</i> functionality

 ## How to interact with DefiVault